asifshaik8639/React-Redux-Login-Ecom-Project/README.md

 - **Security**: Sensitive data is stored in configuration files and .env files for adherence to security standards.
 - **OTP Integration**: Uses speakeasy library for OTP generation and QRCode library for generating QR codes.
 - **SMS Integration**: Utilizes Twilio for sending OTP via SMS.
+- **RazorPay Webhook Integration**: Integration with RazorPay Webhook along with the paymentGateway for seamless realtime checkout and payment confirmation.

 ## Product Features
 - **Product Search**: Users can search for products by name.